American Federation of Musicians: Technology and legislation

-In 1918, two important legislative measures, Prohibition and a 20% cabaret tax to support the war effort, negatively impacted many musicians.
+In 1918, two important legislative measures, Prohibition and a 20 percent cabaret tax to support the war effort, negatively impacted many musicians.
 Prohibition ended after 13 years, but the cabaret tax took its toll on the music industry for many years to come.

-The Copyright Act of 1909 created the first compulsory mechanical license stipulating royalty payments be paid by the user of a composer’s work, but the law excluded musicians.
+The Copyright Act of 1909 created the first compulsory mechanical license stipulating royalty payments be paid by the user of a composer's work, but the law excluded musicians.

 In the 1920s, new technologies challenged live music for the first time.
 The advent of recording and radio forever changed the landscape of musician employment.
 At AFM conventions, the union decried the use of canned music and forbid orchestra leaders from advertising their orchestras free of charge on radio.
 By the end of the 1920s, many factors had reduced the number of recording companies.
 As the nation recovered from World War I, technology advanced and there was diversity in recording and producing music.
 In 1927, the first "talkie" motion picture was released and within two years, 20,000 musicians lost their jobs performing in theater pits for silent films.
 Minimum wage scales were created for vitaphone, movietone and phonograph recording work.
 In 1938, film companies signed their first contract with AFM at a time when musicians were losing income as phonograph records replaced radio orchestras and jukeboxes competed with live music in nightclubs.

 The AFM founded the Music Defense League in 1930 to gain public support against canned music in movie theaters.

 The AFM set higher scales for the recording work than for live work, negotiating the first industry-wide agreements in the labor movement.
 While musicians flocked to Los Angeles hoping for high-paying recording work, fewer than 200 new jobs were created by the technology.

 To help musicians find fair pay and union jobs, the AFM created a booking-agent licensing policy in 1936, and in 1938, developed a similar program for licensing record companies.

 While national scales were set for live musicians working on fledgling radio networks, some stations had already begun using recordings.
 The 1937 AFM convention mandated Weber to fight against the use of recorded music on radio.
 He called a meeting with representatives of radio, transcription and record companies, threatening to halt all recording work nationwide.
 After 14 weeks, the stations agreed to spend an additional $2 million to employ staff musicians, but the Department of Justice later ruled the agreement illegal.